-A person’s blood alcohol content (BAC) in Nevada increases in the hour or two it takes for his/her body to absorb the alcohol.
+A person’s blood alcohol content (BAC) increases in the hour or two it takes for their body to absorb the alcohol.
 This means that people who are driving with a perfectly legal BAC level in Nevada may go on to fail BAC breath or blood tests because these tests are administered an hour or two after the police pull them off the road for suspected drunk driving.

 On this page, our Las Vegas DUI attorneys answer frequently-asked questions about the “rising blood alcohol” defense in Nevada drunk driving cases.
 Click on a question below to go directly to that topic.